GPTQModel

 r"-:.*down.*": {},

-Group Aware Reordering (GAR) is an enhanced activation reordering scheme designed to significantly improve the accuracy of quantized models without incurring additional inference overhead.
+} Group Aware Reordering (GAR) is an enhanced activation reordering scheme developed by Intel to improve the accuracy of quantized models without incurring additional inference overhead.
 Unlike traditional activation reordering, GAR restricts permutations to within individual groups or rearrangements of entire groups.
 This ensures each group's associated scales and zero-points remain efficiently accessible during inference, thereby avoiding any inference-time overhead.

 How to enable GAR:

-and disable the default activation reordering by setting desc_act
+Set the act_group_aware parameter to True and disable the default activation reordering by setting desc_act to False in your QuantizeConfig.
+For example:

 - EoRA: Nvidia, main-author: Shih-Yang Liu, arXiv preprint arXiv:2410.21271.